Thinking about building your own end grain knife throwing target? Check out this DIY project where I built my own, and hung it in my shop!

 If you follow me on Instagram you’re probably aware that I enjoy throwing knives in my shop every once in a while.
 However, I’ve never purchased or made a target to throw at so when I throw knives I just throw them into the bathroom door which only gives me about 3′ max standing distance away from it.
 Not only does this limit me from ever stepping back farther and testing different distances but it also is going to chew up the shop door eventually.
 So this week I decided to take the time and make myself a target on a french cleat so I could hang it anywhere in the shop I want.

-If you are interested in building your own I do have a set of plans available to download.
+If you are interested in building your own I do have a set of build your own knife throwing target plans available to download.

 When I was looking around at how other people were building their targets I noticed that most cut and glued all their inside pieces together so that the center is one big board at the end.
 Also, most targets have a back attached to the back to provide support.
 I wanted to try something different with my target because the thing about throwing knives is it eats up a target pretty quickly and I didn’t want to be locked into replacing the entire center if only the center section was in bad shape.
 So instead of gluing all my pieces together I instead drilled holes in the center of all my center pieces then threaded them onto a dowel rod which is then inserted and held into place by the frame.
 This will drastically cut down on time when needing to replace the inside pieces but is a longer process up front.
 If you want to build a quicker target to start with then check out this tutorial here.
 It’s put together like a traditional end grain cutting board.